HylkeReinders/HylkeReinders/README.md

   Clear separation between transport errors, domain errors, and UI errors.

 #### (Repositories are published once the API, documentation, and tests meet my own standards.)

 ---

+## Testing (honest version)

+I’m not going to pretend I *love* writing unit tests — I don’t.
+But I do write them, especially around critical logic and behavior.

+- Not full TDD
+- Tests where they add confidence
+- Pragmatic over dogmatic

+Production stability matters more to me than ideological purity.

+---

 ## Backend & tooling